twood02/webtemplate/wiki/benchmark/benchmark.md

 ![alt text](step9.png "Console interface")

-Enter the setting as required for your test and click on “Submit”
+Enter the setting as required for your test and click on “Submit”.

 ![alt text](step10.png "Create a load test")